MB

 Visualización de datos y análisis para toma de decisiones empresariales

-Achieve successful outcomes
+Achieve their stated outcomes

 The Psychology of Digital Transformation